riyas2327/atlas-examples-terraform/metamon/README.md

 10. Run `terraform remote config -backend-config name=<your_atlas_username>/metamon` in the [ops/terraform](ops/terraform) directory, replacing `<your_atlas_username>` with your Atlas username to configure [remote state storage](https://www.terraform.io/docs/commands/remote-config.html) for this infrastructure.
 11. Get the latest modules by running `terraform get` in the [ops/terraform](ops/terraform) directory.
 12. Run `terraform push -name <your_atlas_username>/metamon` in the [ops/terraform](ops/terraform) directory, replacing `<your_atlas_username>` with your Atlas username.
 13. Go to the [Environments tab](https://atlas.hashicorp.com/environments) in your Atlas account and click on the "metamon" environment.
-Navigate to "Changes" on the left side panel of the environment, click on the latest "Run" plan that says "NEEDS USER ACTION", then click "Confirm & Apply" to deploy your Metamon web app and Consul cluster.
+Navigate to "Changes" on the left side panel of the environment, click on the latest "Run" and wait for the "plan" to finish, then click "Confirm & Apply" to deploy your Metamon web app and Consul cluster.

 14. That's it!
 You just deployed a a Metamon web app and Consul cluster.
 In "Changes" you can view all of your configuration and state changes, as well as deployments.
 If you navigate back to "Status" on the left side panel, you will see the real-time health of all your nodes and services.
 If you go the the public ip address of the newly created "metamon_1" box, you should see a web page that says "Hello, Atlas!".